ppy/osu-wiki/news/2024/2024-08-21-project-loved-august-2024.md

 [![](/wiki/shared/news/2024-08-21-project-loved-august-2024/2041097.jpg)](https://osu.ppy.sh/community/forums/topics/1966726)

-[Slowpalace - give (Nightcore Ver.)](https://osu.ppy.sh/beatmapsets/2041097#mania) by ::Micleak::{ user=16140674 } and [Lott](https://osu.ppy.sh/users/13821222)\
+[Slowpalace - give (Nightcore Ver.)](https://osu.ppy.sh/beatmapsets/2041097#mania) by ::Micleak::{ user=16140674 } and ::Lott::{ user=13821222 }\
 175 BPM, 2:13 | 3.72★\
 *description written by ::Paturages::{ user=1375479 }*

 [give (Nightcore Ver.)](https://osu.ppy.sh/beatmapsets/2041097#mania/4258224) certainly has a lot of tricks up its sleeves, with many SV patterns made to throw you off.
-As a [Vietnamese National Mania Championship 2023](https://osu.ppy.sh/community/forums/topics/1779599) Grand Ginals custom SV entry, ::Micleak::{ user=16140674 } and [Lott](https://osu.ppy.sh/users/13821222) had a lot of room for creativity and experimentation, both of which were applied in mass quantity on this map.
+As a [Vietnamese National Mania Championship 2023](https://osu.ppy.sh/community/forums/topics/1779599) Grand Ginals custom SV entry, ::Micleak::{ user=16140674 } and ::Lott::{ user=13821222 } had a lot of room for creativity and experimentation, both of which were applied in mass quantity on this map.

 This is going to be the first Loved feature of the infamous "initial reverse scroll" gimmick.
 It has been an obscure but somewhat known fact that mappers could, through the use of what is essentially magic, start off a map with a reverse scroll.
 Unfortunately, this can only be reversed once, so only initial gimmicks are possible.
 I think this is definitely the most convincing and polished execution of this gimmick to date.